Alexander Riddoch: Life

-He was born at Cultybraggan Farm just south of Comrie and west of Crieff in Perthshire on 1 September 1745, the son of John Riddoch and his wife Isobel Dow.
+He was born at Cultybraggan Farm, just south of Comrie and west of Crieff in Perthshire on 1 September 1745, the son of John Riddoch and his wife Isobel Dow.

-From 1776 he was a merchant in Dundee trading in linen, spirits and oatmeal, and also expensive imported goods such as tea and tobacco.
-Wealthy, he loaned the town council £300 in 1778 (this was normal in those days).
-He was a popular and intelligent man not only joined the Town Council in September 1776 but was also asked to immediately serve as Treasurer.
-Projects were sometimes personally funded by the Treasurer at this time.
-These included rebuilding "The Singing Pier" and the South Pier and paving the roads leading to these.
+From 1776, he worked as a merchant in Dundee, trading in linen, spirits and oatmeal, alongside other expensive imported goods such as tea and tobacco.
+He loaned the town council £300 in 1778 (this was normal in those days).
+He was regarded as a popular and intelligent man.
+He joined the Town Council in September 1776 and was asked to immediately serve as Treasurer.
+Some projects were personally funded by the Treasurer at this time, including rebuilding "The Singing Pier" and South Pier as well as paving the roads leading to these.

 In 1788 he was elected Provost in succession to John Pitcairn.
 Dundee operated a plan which held elections for local officials every two years, but did not allow a provost to serve two consecutive terms.
-Riddoch served an unequalled total of eight terms as Provost, ending in 1818, and was undoubtedly one of Dundee's most popular and noteworthy politicians.
+Riddoch served a total of eight terms as Provost, the highest number of any official in this position, ending in 1818, and was undoubtedly one of Dundee's most popular and noteworthy politicians.

 In his first term as Provost in 1789 he organised a new pier to accommodate the larger vessels being used in sea trade.
 In this same year he received a petition from the Dundee Reform Committee led by Patrick Stirling and Ebenezer Anderson.

 In 1790 he commissioned the town architect Samuel Bell to create Nethergate House, a fine villa in central Dundee.

-In Dundee he had a close relationship with George Dempster MP from whom it is said he acquired a rather cavalier attitude to finances and sadly was latterly accused of taking financial advantage of his position, despite clear evidence that he was more than happy to support the town with his own monies.
+In Dundee, he had a close relationship with George Dempster MP, from whom it is said he acquired a rather cavalier attitude to finances and was later accused of taking financial advantage of his position, despite clear evidence that he was more than happy to support the town with his own money.
 Together with Dempster he founded the Dundee Commercial Banking Company in 1792.

 Riddoch's term of control covered what might be considered as Dundee's heyday.
 Projects included the building of Dundee Infirmary and major expansion of Dundee docks.
 Castle Street, Tay Street and Crichton Street were built and the Nethergait was widened.